styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Outfit storage and retrieval system
 - Integration with game's outfit system

-#### Playercount
-Displays live player count in the game header:
-- Real-time player count updates every 30 seconds
-- Shows current online player count in the header
-- Automatic API integration with the game's player count endpoint
-- Visual indicators for connection status and last update time
-- Non-intrusive display that integrates seamlessly with the existing header

 #### Raid Hunter
 Advanced raid automation system for Bestiary Arena:
 - Automatically detects and joins available raids based on user preferences with regional organization